Crop Monitor for AMIS

 Mexico Outlook

-The May forecasts indicate likely above-average precipitation in the northern and eastern regions of the county, while below-average precipitation across the southern portions of the country.
+The June forecasts indicate likely above-average precipitation in the southern regions of the county, while below-average precipitation across the northern and central regions of the country.
 During the same time, maximum temperatures are likely to continue to be above-average across the central and southern parts of the country, while below-average across the western parts of the country.
-During June, the forecasts indicate likely below-average precipitation across the northern and central parts of the country, while above-average precipitation across the southern parts of the country.
-During the same time, temperatures are likely to be above-average across the central and eastern parts of the country, while below-average across the western parts of the country.
+During July, the forecasts indicate likely below-average precipitation in the northwest, while above-average across the rest of the country.
+During the same time, temperatures are likely to remain above-average across the central and eastern parts of the country, while below-average across the western parts of the country.

-Upper Left: May precipitation anomaly issued April 2024.
-Upper Right: May maximum temperature anomaly issued April 2024.
-Lower Left: June precipitation anomaly issued April 2024.
-Lower Right: June maximum temperature anomaly issued April 2024.
+Upper Left: June precipitation anomaly issued June 2024.
+Upper Right: June maximum temperature anomaly issued June 2024.
+Lower Left: July precipitation anomaly issued June 2024.
+Lower Right: July maximum temperature anomaly issued June 2024.
 Maps from Mexico’s National Meteorological Service (SMN).

 Southeast Asia Outlook